zopefoundation/z3c.testsetup/src/z3c/testsetup/README2.txt

     Running zope.testing.testrunner.layer.UnitTests tests:
       Running in a subprocess.
       Set up zope.testing.testrunner.layer.UnitTests in N.NNN seconds.
         Custom setUp for  <DocTest doctest05.txt from ...
-(1 example)>
+(2 examples)>
         Custom tearDown for  <DocTest doctest05.txt from ...
-(1 example)>
+(2 examples)>
-      Ran 2 tests with 0 failures and 0 errors in N.NNN seconds.
+      Ran 3 tests with 0 failures and 0 errors in N.NNN seconds.
       Tear down zope.testing.testrunner.layer.UnitTests in N.NNN seconds.
-    Total: 7 tests, 0 failures, 0 errors in N.NNN seconds.
+    Total: 8 tests, 0 failures, 0 errors in N.NNN seconds.
     False

 As we can see, there were regular unittests as well as functional